hegde-sachin/pre-commit-cpp/README.md

 ```

 You don't need to use all the hooks together, i.e.
-add hooks that you want to use.
+add only the ones that you need.

 And remember, YAML is indentation sensitive: make sure `.pre-commit-config.yaml`
-uses the same number of whitespaces for indentation level after adding the
+uses the same number of whitespaces for indentation after adding the above code
-above code block.
+block.

 ## Usage

-Each time you commit to the git repository, the hooks will run automatically. :-)
+Each time you commit to the git repository, the hooks will run automatically.
+:-)

 ## References